XingyuXu-cuhk/DL_demo/Setting and running DL codes.md

 # Setting and running DL codes on ITSC

+## Setting on the ITSC GPU cluster
+Before the setting, it is good to know the [policies](https://www.cuhk.edu.hk/itsc/hpc/policies.html) and [storage](https://www.cuhk.edu.hk/itsc/hpc/storage.html).
+It also requires users to submit a job for running scripts (computing tasks) using [Slurm](https://www.cuhk.edu.hk/itsc/hpc/slurm.html).
+[Singularity](https://www.cuhk.edu.hk/itsc/hpc/singularity.html) can create an isolated software environment.

+Due to the small size of the home folder (20 GB), data should be stored in other places like /project/LinLiu

 This file introduces how to set the environment for running this repo.
 It also provides a reference for setting and running on your own workstations.

 #### Step 1: Login in ITSC